-With its unique array of configurable blocks, PSoC[®] 3 is a true system level solution providing MCU, memory, analog, and digital peripheral functions in a single chip.
-The CY8C34 family offers a modern method of signal acquisition, signal processing, and control with high accuracy, high bandwidth, and high flexibility.
+With its unique array of configurable blocks, PSoC[®] 3 is a true system level solution providing microcontroller unit (MCU), memory, analog, and digital peripheral functions in a single chip.
+The CY8C36 family offers a modern method of signal acquisition, signal processing, and control with high accuracy, high bandwidth, and high flexibility.
 Analog capability spans the range from thermocouples (near DC voltages) to ultrasonic signals.
-The CY8C34 family can handle dozens of data acquisition channels and analog inputs on every GPIO pin.
-The CY8C34 family is also a high performance configurable digital system with some part numbers including interfaces such as USB, multi-master I2C, and CAN.
-In addition to communication interfaces, the CY8C34 family has an easy to configure logic array, flexible routing to all I/O pins, and a high performance single cycle 8051 microprocessor core.
-Designers can easily create system level designs using a rich library of prebuilt components and boolean primitives using PSoC[®] CreatorTM, a hierarchical schematic design entry tool.
-The CY8C34 family provides unparalleled opportunities for analog and digital bill of materials integration while easily accommodating last minute design changes through simple firmware updates.
+The CY8C36 family can handle dozens of data acquisition channels and analog inputs on every general-purpose input/output (GPIO) pin.
+The CY8C36 family is also a high-performance configurable digital system with some part numbers including interfaces such as USB, multi-master inter-integrated circuit (I2C), and controller area network (CAN).
+In addition to communication interfaces, the CY8C36 family has an easy to configure logic array, flexible routing to all I/O pins, and current DAC a high-performance single cycle 8051 microprocessor core.
+You can easily create system-level designs using a rich library of prebuilt components and boolean primitives using PSoC CreatorTM, a hierarchical schematic design entry tool.
+The CY8C36 family provides unparalleled opportunities for analog and digital bill of materials integration while easily accommodating last minute design changes through simple firmware updates.